jackhenderson101/jackhenderson101.github.io/_projects/2021-time-synchronisation.md

 # Configuring PTP

 This section contains a brief guide on how I configured the PTP synchronisation for the lab network.
 Each computer is running either Ubuntu 18.04 or 20.04 with ROS installed (although this is not required).
-We will designate the groundstation laptop as the 'master clock' and all other computers on the network will synchronise their time to this clock.
+We will designate the ground-station laptop as the 'master clock' and all other computers on the network will synchronise their time to this clock.
 It doesn't necessarily matter whether the time on the master clock is accurate or not, as long as there is a single common reference time.

 ![image](/images/time_synchronisation/network_diagram.png){:width="70%"}